Tomosius/P2-HangMan/README.md

 * Restores HomePage text and layout
 * Stops the times
 * Restores instructions
-* Restores main image to default
+* Restore the main image to default
-By using function instead of manually refreshing page, player can keepp current game progress (win loose and etc).
+By using function instead of manually refreshing page, player can keep current game progress (win loose etc.).

 ### playerActionsTable
 This function is intended for a player actions table:
 * Each game log output is visible in table
-* Eacg game will have sub-table for every guessing attempt made by player
+* Each game will have a sub-table for every guessing attempt made by player

 [Back to top ⇧](#hangman-game)

 ## To Do List

 ### Implement ChatGPT generating words
-I want in future to improve this code, so Ai could generate words, the downside Api Key has to be hidden, so will need to think a way around it.
+I want in the future to improve this code, so Ai could generate words, the downside Api Key has to be hidden, so will need to think a way around it.
 ###  Player actions log output
-Also i would like in future to make separate file, where all player actions in Game could be stored and emailed to player if such thing is desired.
+Also, I would like in future to make separate file, where all player actions in Game could be stored and emailed to player if such a thing is desired.

 [Back to top ⇧](#hangman-game)